marcusparsons/ExtraMath.js/README.md

 ```

 ##Error Checking
 Each function has error handling built-in that calls the function `showError`.
+Experimental functions, from the ECMAScript 6 spec, only access `showError` if the function is not currently available in the browser.
 This way if you want to customize how errors are displayed, you only need to do so at one location, instead of having to search throughout the document to change each and every display function.

 ##Extra Functions Added